-- (A1) Hidden action.
-A bank cannot verify the size of the borrower's project, and thus whether he takes additional lending from other banks.
-However, any loan that is not invested in a project must be returned to the bank. - (A2) Limited enforcement.
+(A1) Hidden action.
+Lenders cannot verify the size of the borrower's project, and thus whether he takes additional lending from other banks.
+However, any loan that is not invested in a project is returned to the banks: the entrepreneur cannot consume funds that are not used for investment.

+- (A2) Limited enforcement.
 The entrepreneur is protected by limited liability and can appropriate a fraction $\phi \in (0, 1]$ of the revenue of the large project, which cannot be seized by lenders in case of default. - (A3) Uncertain future wealth.
-The entrepreneur has a stochastic endowment $\tilde{w}$ that equals either $1 + \sigma$ or $1 \sigma$ with equal probability.
-We normalize its expected value $\overline{w}$ to 1 and assume that its standard deviation $\sigma$ lies in the interval [0, 1]. - (A4) Costly state verification: The realization of future wealth $\tilde{w}$ is unverifiable except in case of default. - (A5) Liquidation in bankruptcy: We assume that, in case of default, debtors are paid according to their seniority. - (A6) Unviability of the large project: The expected amount that the entrepreneur can pledge upon undertaking the large project does not cover the project's cost: $(1-\phi)y_L+1-2x < 0$ - i.e., $\phi \ge \phi_0 \equiv (v_L+1)/y_L$ .
+The entrepreneur has a stochastic endowment \tilde{w} that equals either $1 + \sigma$ or 1σ with equal probability.
+We normalize its expected value \bar{w} to 1 and assume that its standard deviation σ lies in the interval [0,1]. - (A4) Costly state verification: The realization of future wealth \tilde{w} is unverifiable except in case of default. - (A5) Liquidation in bankruptcy: We assume that, in case of default, creditors are paid according to their seniority. - (A6) Unviability of the large project: The expected amount that the entrepreneur can pledge upon undertaking the large project does not cover the project's cost: $(1 - \phi)y_L + 1 - 2x < 0$ -that is, $\phi \ge \phi_0 \equiv (v_L + 1)/y_L$.

-Assumptions (A1) and (A2), together with multiple-bank lending, create a moral hazard problem: after borrowing an amount x, the entrepreneur may want to borrow an additional xand undertake the large project, so as to appropriate a share $\phi$ of its revenue.
+Assumptions (A1) and (A2), together with multiple bank lending, create a moral hazard problem: after borrowing an amount x, the entrepreneur may want to borrow an additional x and undertake the large project, so as to appropriate a share φ of its revenue.
 This can damage lenders, since the large project yields less than the small one, and its return can be partially appropriated by the entrepreneur.
 The fact that the entrepreneur can divert resources from the large project, but not from the small one, captures the idea that investment may be driven by an "empire building" motive: entrepreneurs may wish to undertake unprofitable investments if they know that control over a larger company generates more private benefits for them, at their creditors' expenses.
-Assumption (A1) also requires that banks can observe whether credit was actually used for investment (rather than for consumption) and recall any unused line of credit: this rules out another form of moral hazard, namely the possibility that the entrepreneur spends on consumption funds lent for investment.
-The idea is that banks can at least verify whether an investment was made, though not its size.
+Assumption (A1) also requires that banks can deter diversion of unused funds to private consumption: this rules out another form of moral hazard, which would further complicate the model.
+The idea is that banks can observe whether, once they make a loan to an entrepreneur, the loan is used for consumption rather than investment.